School Programs at the Garden

 Booking a Program / More Information

-To book a school program at the Botanical Garden, please contact Christine Gillard, Environmental Educator at email@example.com or 864-8590.
+To book a school program at the Botanical Garden, please use our on-line form or contact Christine Gillard, Environmental Educator at firstname.lastname@example.org or 864-8590.